samuelleecong/Hornet-8.0-Communications/Power/PMB/README.md

 X 1 F = shut down call is initialized, SBC will shut down and power will be cut, can be cancelled by double press button but SBC might shut down anyway

-0 0 0 = sometimes is like this when voltage transition thru the hysteresis for low voltage flag (idk how to fix)
+0 0 0 = it is like this when voltage transition through the hysteresis from too low voltage and battery is stucked in the 15.0 V - 15.3 V range,
+        this is ok because batteries should not be that low to start with.

 if any other combination exists means got bug